Home education in the ACT is supported by the ACT Education Directorate and through a number of community groups.

 Petersham NSW 2048

-Home educated students are eligible for a MyWay concession pass for student travel on ACTION buses.
+Home educated students are eligible for a MyWay concession pass for student travel on public transport in the ACT.

 National Assessment Program Literacy and Numeracy (NAPLAN)